jwagner/smartcrop.js/README.md

 }
 ```

 ## Tests
-You can run the tests using grunt test.
+You can run the tests using `grunt test`.
 Alternatively you can also just run grunt (the default task) and open http://localhost:8000/test/.
-The test coverage for smartcrop.js is very limited at the moment.
-I expect to improve this as the code matures and the concepts solidify.

 ## Benchmark
 There are benchmarks for both the browser (test/benchmark.html) and node (node test/benchmark-node.js [requires node-canvas])